mbtechlab/strain-sensor/README.md

 **Structural and Electrical Characterization:** Analysis of the sensor’s morphology using SEM and XRD, and electrical performance based on resistance changes during strain.

-**Mechanical Performance:** Presentation of stress-strain data, including stretchability, gauge factor (GF), and cyclic fatigue performance.
+**Mechanical Performance:** Presentation of stress-strain data, including stretchability, gauge factor (GF), multicycle transient response of the strain sensor under 10% and 35% strain and Fatigue cycling test of the strain sensor under 40% strain.

 **Response and Relaxation Times:** Evaluation of the sensor's ability to detect sudden changes in strain, including response/recovery delays.